© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Domed icehouse in Weston Park is a scheduled monument protected by Historic England under reference 1020916.
 View the official record →

-The domed icehouse in Weston Park is a nineteenth-century ice storage structure typical of the utility buildings constructed on country estates during the Georgian and Victorian periods.
+The Domed Icehouse in Weston Park is a nineteenth-century ice storage structure typical of those built on substantial estates during the Georgian and Victorian periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020916.

 Domed icehouse in Weston Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020916.